2016 the eleventh hour

 Sub Regions: Greenock Western Ridge, Stonewell

 Winemaking: Shiraz for The Eleventh Hour is sourced from two vineyards located in the Greenock and Stonewell sub regions of the Barossa.
-The sand belt of the Western Ridge running down to Greenock creates an ideal environment to grow shiraz, fruit from this region is juicy, spicy and concentrated.
-Stonewell’s hard red-brown texture contrast soils adds another layer of complexity to the fruit.
+The red clay belt of the Western Ridge running down to Greenock creates an ideal environment to grow shiraz, fruit from this region is juicy, spicy and concentrated.
+Stonewell’s hard red-brown soils adds another layer of complexity to the fruit.
 Destemming without crushing, we ferment each parcel in separate batches in open fermenters before basket pressing.
 Aged in seasoned French oak barrels for 15 months, the wine was moved to tank in individual components for several months before blending and bottling without fining or filtration.

 Cellaring: Up to ten years.